 Please do not book any post-ceremony venues or invite any guests until you have contacted us – either Stephen our Vicar or Riette our Administrator, discussed dates and had a booking confirmed.
 We cannot guarantee any date discussed until a booking deposit has been received.
 Please contact us by using the contact details on the Contact page

 Remarrying after Divorce

 The Church honours marriage as a life-long commitment two people make to one-another, but we also recognise that divorce can be a fact of modern life and that we serve a God that loves to bring renewal into our lives.
 In some cases divorcees may marry at St. Mary’s, if they fulfil the legal criteria and at the discretion of the vicar.
 However they must talk this through with the Vicar who will need to see the Certificate of Divorce Absolute and may need to discuss some of the details of your previous married relationship.

 At St. Mary’s we also offer the blessing of a marriage as an opportunity to celebrate in Church following a service at the Registry Office.

 Renewal of Wedding Vows.

 Often these are requested at times of a significant anniversary.
 Also this can be a time of renewal in a marriage, or as a reaffirmation to each other of the promises of your wedding day.

-If you have any questions at all about the information on this page please contact Stephen our Vicar for a chat, or our Administrator Annie – see Contact page for details.
+If you have any questions at all about the information on this page please contact Stephen our Vicar for a chat, or our Administrator Riette – see Contact page for details.